zhixingheyi-tian/OAP/docs/Developer-Guide.md

 #### OAP Packaging
-If you want to generate a release package after you mvn package all modules, use the following command under the directory dev:
+If you want to generate a release package after you mvn package all modules, use the following command under the directory dev, then you can find a tarball named oap-product-0.8.0-bin-spark-2.4.4.tar.gz in dev/release-package dictionary.
 ```shell script
 sh make-distribution.sh
 ```